EeeBeeDee/simply-service/README.md

 # Testing

-All Testing is documented separately in the [TESTING.md](/TESTING.md).
+All Testing is documented separately in the [TESTING.md](/TESTING.md) file.

 # Credits